silentorb/game-design/general/marloth-game-engine-timeline.md

 ## Epilogue

-In retrospect, I do wish I had stuck with either Unreal or Unity and shipped a game by now, but that is a small regret.
+In retrospect, I do wish I had stuck with either Unreal or Unity earlier and shipped a game by now, but that is a small regret.
 The lessons learned are nearly worth the opportunity cost.